 Accoya® and Tricoya® can replace man-made, highly carbon-polluting and natural resource depleting alternatives, and also possess unique characteristics that open completely new possibilities for design and function (e.g. Tricoya® panels for MDF in exterior or wet environments).

-Last year we sold over 60 thousand cubic metres of Accoya® wood, including for use as Tricoya®.
+Last year we sold around 60 thousand cubic metres of Accoya® wood, including for use as Tricoya®.
 This is a small fraction of a percent of the global solid wood market – it is a premium product with premium qualities, but we believe Accoya® could ultimately reach sales of 1 million cubic metres per year.

 Currently we sell the majority of our Accoya® to a network of timber distributors, who sell into a variety of industries: principally joinery (windows and doors), cladding and decking, with some also used for civil construction and outdoor furniture production.